How To Make Sure Everything Is Set Up Properly While Remote Working

 Set the computer the proper way

 Set up your desktop or laptop in a way that your eyes are not straining and that you can type without hurting your shoulders.
 Put your arms straight out towards the computer to ensure that it is placed at an arm’s length.
-Your eyebrows should be in line with the top of your screen, check if they are.
-If you are using a laptop, make use of a laptop stand to raise the screen to your eye level.
+Your eyebrows should be in line with the top of your screen; check if they are.
+If you are using a laptop, use a laptop stand to raise the screen to your eye level.
 You can then use a separate wireless keyboard to stay at arm’s length from the computer.

 Secure your data with a VPN

 While working remotely, you will be required to connect to your team and share information over the internet.
-Ensure that the bandwidth of your internet plan is enough to give you the right speed to get your work done.
+Ensure that your internet plan’s bandwidth is enough to give you the right speed to get your work done.
 Also, you need to ensure you are connecting to the internet using a VPN.

 If you are wondering what a VPN is and how you are going to get it.
 VPN is a private network that secures data through encryption and transmits it from one place to another.
-With the rise of cyber-crimes and data being siphoned over the internet, it is essential to ensure that you have one in place so that you are assured of data security while working remotely.
+With the rise of cyber-crimes and data being siphoned over the internet, it is essential to ensure that you have one in place to be assured of data security while working remotely.
 Your employer should provide a VPN for you if you are employed.
-If not, just subscribe to a VPN service provider, such as NordVPN.
+If not, subscribe to a VPN service provider, such as NordVPN.
 Ensure that it is properly set up by going to network and internet settings in your computer and filling up the required information.

 Set your camera